 MariaDB Server Setup Step 1: Memory Configuration

-Then there is the memory configuration.
-When the MariaDB server runs, it does not check to see what system resources are available, or limit the amount of memory the process uses, except as a function of the sum of some default & configured values.
-Instead, it starts with a very conservative overall set of default configuration values that will fit comfortably in a 4G RAM environment, and leaves the rest up to you.
-It is very important to keep in mind that if you choose to change configuration defaults, the responsibility is yours to make sure you don't overrun what's physically available on the machine, so here is a basic calculation to make sure RAM is configured in a sustainable way.
+It is very important to keep in mind that if you choose to change configuration defaults, the responsibility is also yours to make sure you don't overrun what's physically available on the machine, so here is a basic calculation to make sure RAM is configured in a sustainable way.

-Although it's hardly practical to try to predict precisely how much RAM a MariaDB server will need to use at any given time, there is a pragmatic logic that can give you a very good functional approximation of upper limits.
-In over 6 years working in various capacities doing & managing Technical Support at MariaDB, over 30% of the production problems I see are heavily influenced by server configurations that deviate from these rules and, as a result, don't match the available resources.
+Although it's not very practical to try to predict exactly how much RAM a MariaDB server will use at any given time, there is a pragmatic logic that can give you a very good functional approximation of the maximum it can use, the upper limit.
+In over 7 years supporting 1000s of customer servers at MariaDB, about 1/4 to 1/3 of production problems I have seen are influenced by server configurations that deviate from these rules and, as a result, don't match the available resources.
 Setting these correctly from the start can save a lot of headaches.

 The MariaDB server essentially allocates RAM in two categories: global and per connection.
 Global RAM is what is allocated to server functions like buffers for different database engines.
 Per connection is RAM that needs to be allocated exclusively to manage a session each time a connection is made to the database.
 For example, when you connect to the database and run a 'select order by' statement, the data may need to be sorted somewhere on the server before being sent back to the client, and that 'sort buffer' uses memory that belongs to your connection.
 So the most basic formula for predicting what RAM will be allocated for a MariaDB server is: